NMFS-RADFish/boilerplate/README.md

 ### Building your first page and form

-When building applications with React, there is an existing component library, [react-uswds](https://trussworks.github.io/react-uswds/?path=/story/welcome--welcome) that our project extends for the purposes of building any Radfish application.
+When building applications with React, there is an existing component library, [react-uswds](https://trussworks.github.io/react-uswds/?path=/story/welcome--welcome) that our project extends for the purposes of building any RADFish application.
 These components maintain all functionality of `react-uswds` components, but are branded with NOAA themes and styles.
 These components live in `react-radfish` package, and allow for development in a modern React environment with NOAA look and feel.

 For reference on the full `react-uswds` library, you can reference the deployed storybook: